 • I started my career as a Veterinary Assistant, where I gained valuable experience in animal handling, patient care, and surgical preparation.
 Since then, I've progressed to roles with increasing responsibility, such as Veterinary Technician and Senior Veterinarian.

-In my most recent position at the Animal Care Clinic, I've been instrumental in leading a team to implement advanced medical treatments for critical cases, resulting in a significant increase in successful outcomes.
+In my most recent position at the Animal Care Clinic, I've been instrumental in leading a team to implement advanced medical treatments for critical cases.
+This innovation resulted in a significant increase in successful outcomes.

 I'm now looking for new challenges where I can continue to provide compassionate care to animals.
 I want to make a positive impact on their well-being.
 That's why I'm excited about the opportunity here at Happy Tails Veterinary Hospital.